The Butterfly Effect: Plot

-In the new reality, Lenny and Kayleigh are happily in a relationship and Tommy has become religious, but Evan is a double amputee.
+In the new reality, Lenny and Kayleigh are happily in a relationship, and Tommy has become religious, but Evan is a double amputee.
 His mother, stricken with grief over her son's injuries, began smoking obsessively and developed lung cancer.
 To save his mother and himself from this fate, Evan goes back to his childhood and prepares to discard the lit dynamite, but Kayleigh picks it up when it is smacked out of his hand by her father, and it explodes, killing her.

-Evan awakens in a mental hospital and finds that his journals no longer exist and he has suffered irreversible brain damage due to the rigors of time travel.
-He discovers that his father had the same ability before losing the photographs that allowed him to time travel.
+Evan awakens in a mental hospital and finds that his journals no longer exist, and he has suffered irreversible brain damage due to the rigors of time travel.
+He discovers that his father had the same ability before losing the photographs that allowed him to time-travel.
 Evan ultimately reasons that he and his friends will never have good futures as long as he keeps altering the past.

 After escaping the hospital staff and barricading himself in an office, Evan uses an old home movie to travel back to the day he first met Kayleigh.
 He intentionally upsets her so that she and Tommy choose to live with their mother rather than their father in the wake of their parents' divorce.
-As a result, the siblings are not subjected to a destructive upbringing, and Lenny is never bullied.
+As a result, the siblings are spared a destructive upbringing, and Lenny is never bullied and the dynamite incident never happens.

 Evan awakens in a college dorm room, where Lenny is his roommate.
 To ensure that his plan worked, he asks where Kayleigh is; Lenny does not know who Evan is referring to.
 Satisfied that his friends' futures are secure, Evan burns his journals and videos to avoid altering the past ever again.

 Eight years later, in New York City, Evan and Kayleigh pass each other on the street, briefly look at each other, and continue walking.

-Director's cut
+Director's cut ending

-The director's cut features a different ending.
 With his brain terribly damaged and aware that he is committed to a psychiatric facility where he will lose access to his time travel ability, Evan makes a desperate attempt to change the timeline by watching a family video, which shows his mother just before she was about to give birth to him.
 He travels back to that moment and strangles himself in the womb with his umbilical cord so as to prevent the multi-generational curse from continuing, consistent with an added scene where a psychic palm reader tells Evan "you have no lifeline" and that he does "not belong to this world".
-Kayleigh is then seen as a child in the new timeline having chosen to live with her mother instead of her father, and a montage suggests that the lives of the other childhood characters have become loving and less tragic.
+Kayleigh is then seen as a child in the new timeline, having chosen to live with her mother instead of her father, and a montage suggests that the lives of the other childhood characters have become loving and less tragic.